Skip to main content

 Days 11 to 14 first weekly call: live performance review walks through what is converting, what is burning, and the optimization changes shipping the following week.
 Standing weekly slot established.

-Days 15 to 30 first optimization cycle: weekly creative refresh, audience tuning, qualification-criteria calibration.
+Days 15 to 30 first optimization cycle: audience tuning, qualification-criteria calibration.
 By day 30, cost per qualified appointment baseline is locked and the team knows which channels are scaling.

 9. Compliance posture